IEFBR14 Utility

 // VOLUME=SER=volume-name,UNIT=sys-name

 • SYSPRINT - Optional.
-IEFBR14 use it for their output.
+Utility use it for their output.

 • SYSOUT - Optional.
-It is used to display file status codes, system abend codes information, and display statement output.
+It specifies a system-defined DD name for file status codes, system abend codes information, and the display statement output.

-• SYSDUMP - Optional.
+• SYSDUMP - Oprional.
 The system uses it for dumping when an abend occurs.

-• DD01 - Specifies dataset attributes for creation.
+• DD01, DD02, ... - This DD statement specifies dataset attributes for creation.

 Return Codes -